SouthernMethodistUniversity/DHRI_python/README.md

-This repo has been archived.
+This repo is no longer being updated.
 Please see the [SMU@DHRI website](https://www.smu.edu/dhri) for the most current information.

 # Text Mining With Python